OracleCPS/GG4BigData/CloudWorkshop_GG4BD_300.md

 ## Before You Begin

 ### Introduction
 Provision Golden Gate for Big Data simplifies your data integration by working with on-premises and cloud data source/targetss and accepting data in any shape or format.
-This lab will guide you on how to provision an instance of DIPC
+This lab will give you basic understanding about various Big data Products.

 ### Objectives
-- Provision Provision Golden Gate for Big Data
+- Overview about different Golden Gate big data Products.

 ### Time to Complete
 Approximately 30 minutes

 ### What Do You Need?
 Your will need:
-- Oracle Cloud URL
-- Oracle Cloud User and Password
+- Access to Big Data Enviornment using Putty

 ### Section 1 - HIVE
 This section describes basic administration Commands for HIVE.
 Apache Hive is a data warehouse system for data summarization, analysis and querying of large data systems in open source Hadoop platform.
 Hive is a data warehousing package/infrastructure built on top of Hadoop.